2016 Smartphone Comparison Guide

-You're getting a fast phone no matter which you pick, but in our experience, we found the iPhones and Pixels to provide the smoothest, most real-time feeling in day-to-day performance.
+You're getting a fast phone no matter which you pick, but in our experience, we found the iPhones, Pixels and OnePlus 3T to provide the smoothest, most real-time feeling in day-to-day performance.

 For internal storage, most phones give you several different pricing tiers to choose from.
 LG and OnePlus are the most generous in their base tiers, with a spacious 64 GB.

 Only half the phones, though, let you expand/augment that internal storage by popping in a microSD card.
 These relatively cheap solutions can add up to 2 TB.

 The V20 has the best all-around storage setup, with 64 GB internal as standard and microSD support.